 - Open the Octave iPhone app and analyze the sound from the middle of the room while pink noise is playing.

-- Continue adjusting EQ until you have successfully cut all those that are sticking out.
+- Now, use EQ to cut these frequencies.
+Continue adjusting EQ until you have successfully cut all those that are sticking out.

 Keep in mind, the goal is not to get every frequency the same level.
 You are only looking for those that stick way out from those around it.